 If the withdrawn money is used to invest in a non-registered account, any earnings made inside that investment will also be taxed.

 Another option for converting your RRSP is to purchase an annuity.
-You have the options to either purchase an annuity that will provide you with a fixed income for life or until the age of 90.
+You have the options to either purchase an annuity that will provide you with a fixed income.

 There are two options for annuities:

-Fixed term annuity: you may choose to receive a level payment each year from the year of the annuity purchase to age 90.
-If you choose this option and pass away before 90, the remaining payments will be paid to your beneficiary or your estate.
+Term certain annuity: you may choose to receive a level payment for a limited amount of time.
+For example, 5, 10, or 20 years.
+If you choose this option and pass away before the end of the term, the remaining payments will be paid to your beneficiary or your estate.

-Overall, the individual and any advisor must take into consideration his/her financial goals, desired income level and planned retirement age before converting an RRSP.
-Talk to your financial advisor to discuss the advantages and disadvantages of these options to find the best solution for your retirement years.
+Overall, the individual along with their financial advisor must take into consideration his/her financial goals, desired income level and planned retirement age before converting an RRSP.